 And a place you’ve been where you’d like to go back?

 The thought of return trips is limited by there being so many new places I would like to see.
-However, in terms of going back … there are many places … Bergen, of course … and Abu Simbel (approached by water on the Eugenie), Boston, NYC, Petra, the San Juan Islands … and another ‘of course’ … Paris.
+However, in terms of going back … there are many places … Bergen, of course … and Abu Simbel (approached by water on the Eugenie), Auckland, Boston, Cape Town, NYC, Petra, the San Juan Islands, Sydney … and another ‘of course’ … Paris.